SimoBor99/ARP-firstass/README.md

 Installing and running
 ----------------------------------------------
-Before running the program with **konsole file**, it is fundamental to install one library:
+Before running the program with **shell file**, it is fundamental to install one library:
 **lncurses**.

 For doing that, you can run on the terminal the following command: